npg701/Goofy-Racing-Game/README.md

 PYGAME is a required library to run this game. please download through your preferred method

-Upon dowloading all of the itmes in the repository along with pygame, running the script titled 'main.py' should start the game.
+Upon downloading all of the items in the repository along with pygame, running the script titled 'main.py' should start the game.